Key Facts About the Cibolo Demolition Contractor Bond

 Why is it required to file a Bond with the City of Cibolo?

-The City of Cibolo requires Bond because they want to build a sense of security for the public by outsourcing their risk.
-Surety bonds protect against damages due to licensing law violations from licensed businesses, but if your business does happen to break these laws, you're liable and must pay up.
+The City of Cibolo requires a bond because they want to build a sense of security for the public by outsourcing its risk.
+Surety bonds protect against damages due to licensing law violations from licensed businesses, but if your business does happen to break these laws, you’re liable and must pay up.

 What is a Demolition Contractor?